+(5) Account Assignment

-- 5. Account Assignment.
-The user shall be required to fill out the on-line Registration, with a valid email address, and electronically accept the User Agreement and the Credit Card Authorization, and deposit the required funds into the Clerk's copy cost account at the Clerk of Court's office.
-Upon receipt of the required information, the Clerk of Courts shall set up an electronic filer user account and assign a user-id and initial password to be used for electronically filing documents.
-The e-filer shall be notified of the new account information via email, Pro Se filers and all special accounts will not be required to maintain a copy cost account. - 6.
-Hours of Operation.
+The user shall be required to fill out the online registration with a valid email address, and electronically accept the User Agreement and the Credit Card Authorization, and deposit the required funds in the Clerk's copy cost account at the Clerk of Court's office.
+Upon receipt of the required information, the Clerk of Courts shall set up an electronic filer user account and assign a user-id and initial password to be use for electronically filing documents.
+The e-filer shall be notified of the new account information via email, Pro Se filers and all special accounts will not be required to maintain a copy cost account.

+(6) Hours of Operation

 Electronic filings may be submitted at any time.
 The electronically filed document will be considered filed as of the date and time that the Clerk of Courts receives the entire transmission.
 All electronically filed documents shall receive a confirmation date and time acknowledgement.
+Time at the Court (Eastern Standard or Daylight) governs, rather than the time zone from which the filing is made.

+(7) Document Format

-Time at the Court (Eastern Standard or Daylight) governs, rather than the time zone from which the filing is made. - 7.
-Document Format.
-Documents submitted must be in a digitized format specified by the Clerk of Courts as set forth in the online guide to electronic filing. - a.
-All electronically filed documents, pleadings and papers shall be filed with the Clerk in Portable Document Format (PDF) or the preferred PDF/A on 81⁄2 x 11 inch pages. - b.
-Proposed Entries and Orders must be submitted in Microsoft Word (.doc or .docx) format and reference the specific motion to which it applies. - c.
-Submissions shall be limited to twenty megabytes (20MB) in size per document.
-Larger sized documents shall be broken down and filed according to the directions maintained on the Clerk of Courts website e- filing page. - 8.
-Personal and Private Information in Electronically Filed Court Documents. - a.
-Document Content.
-All documents e-filed shall omit personal identifiers as defined in Sup.
+Documents submitted must be in a digitized format specified by the Clerk of Courts as set forth in the online guide to electronic filing.

+- (a) All electronically filed documents, pleadings and papers shall be filed with the Clerk in Portable Document Format (PDF) or the preferred PDF/A on 8 1⁄2 11-inch pages. - (b) Proposed Entries and Orders must be submitted in Microsoft Word (.doc or docx) format and reference the specific motion to which it applies.

+(c) Submissions shall be limited to twenty megabytes (20MB) in size per document.
+Larger sized documents shall be broken down and filed according to the directions maintained on the Clerk of Courts website e-filing page.

+(8) Personal and Private Information in Electronically Filed Court Documents

+(a) Document Content

+All documents e-filed shall omit personal identifiers as defined in Superintendence RuleSup.
 R. 44(H).
 The responsibility for redacting personal identifiers rests solely upon the filer.
 The Clerk and the Court will not review each document for compliance with this rule.
 When the personal information is omitted from a case filing it shall be submitted or filed separately on a form provided by the Clerk.
-See also Common Pleas Local Rule 11(K)(6)(a) and (b) for document content of personal identifiers on filings. - b.
-Sealed Cases and/or Sealed Documents.
-In accordance with Rule 45 of the
+See also Common Pleas Local Rule 11(K)(6)(a) and (b) for document content of personal identifiers on filings.

+(b) Sealed Cases and/or Sealed Documents

-Rules of Superintendence for the Courts of Ohio, and Common Pleas local Rule 11(K)(4) and 11(K)(5) a document may be filed under seal or a filing may be made on a sealed case.
+In accordance with Rule 45 of the Rules of Superintendence for the Courts of Ohio, and Common Pleas Local Rule 11(K)(5) a document may be filed under seal or a filing may be made on a sealed case.
 E-filings on sealed cases must be clearly marked on the document below the title indicating that the case is sealed.
-A document to be sealed may be e-filed if there is a court Order on the case docket that allows the document to be sealed.
+A document to be sealed may be e-filed if there is a court order on the case docket that allows the document to be sealed.
 The Order and its date must be noted on the e-filing under the document title (e.g., "Document filed under seal pursuant to Court Order of mm/dd/yyyy").